AfsBackendDev/reservationManagementSystem/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.

+© 2025 Andrés Felipe Sarmiento Niño.
+All rights reserved.